-It’s a parent’s job to protect, not scar us.
-From experience, but where some parents set out to protect their children, they may end up scarring them instead.
+It is a parent’s job to protect, not to scar their children.
+Some parents may have good intentions and set out to protect their children, but may end up scarring them instead.

-Crossed words, raised voices, strong undercurrents and undertones all create emotional scarring, particularly if undercurrents and undertones are continually being used.
-We use sarcasm, we lash out, use words that attack, undermine, pull downs, unkind comments, being neglectful and the patterns continue.
+Cross words, raised voices, negative tones all create emotional scarring if they are continually being used.
+When we use sarcasm, lash out, use words that attack, undermine and pull down, the patterns and scarring will continue.

-Sadly, we tend to speak first, then think later, by which time it’s often too late.
-As parents, we must make ourselves aware of how we communicate with children early on, because it is in the early years where emotional scarring begins.
+As parents, we must make ourselves aware of how we communicate with our children at every stage, because it is in the early years where emotional scarring begins.
 If children have emotional scarring in their childhood, they will carry it into their adult years.

-In those circumstances, it’s important the child focuses their attentions instead on developing self-love and self-confidence.
-It’s important for the child to love and validate themselves, instead of trying to attempt to win their parents love, or vie for their attention, because that will never work.
+When any child is scarred, it is important they learn to focus their attentions on developing self-love and self-confidence.
+It is also important they love and validate themselves, instead of trying to attempt to win their parents’ love, or vie for their attention, because in my experience that never works.